edper/getting-cleaning-data-final-project/README.md

 **A. Running r_analysis.R successfully in your R-studio**

 + Open your R-Studio
-+Assumming you don't have dataset for this experiment you can either download the zipped file needed for this activity either by clicking on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
++ Assumming you don't have dataset for this experiment you can either download the zipped file needed for this activity either by clicking on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 + Or if not you can download it from your R-studio with the following command.
-..*
 ```{r}
      download.file("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", mode="wb", destfile = "getdata_projectfiles_UCI HAR Dataset.zip")
 ```
 + Create a folder named **data** in the current working directory of your R-Studio.
 However, if you have that directory already skip this step.
-5. Unzipped the **getdata_projectfiles_UCI HAR Dataset.zip** file.
++ Unzipped the **getdata_projectfiles_UCI HAR Dataset.zip** file.
-6. Copy or move the extracted **UCI HAR Dataset** folder *inside* the **data** folder that you created awhile ago.
++ Copy or move the extracted **UCI HAR Dataset** folder *inside* the **data** folder that you created awhile ago.
-7. Install the `dplyr` R packages if you have not done already.
++ Install the `dplyr` R packages if you have not done already.
-8. Remove `plyr` package since it could cause error when we call `dplyr` functions that are similar.
++ Remove `plyr` package since it could cause error when we call `dplyr` functions that are similar.
 Although I prefixed my `dplyr` commands with `dplyr::` I don't just want to take chances.
-..*
 ```{r}
     detach.packages("package:plyr")
 ```
-9. Download the **run_analysis.R**
++ Download the **run_analysis.R**
-10. If you have already a **run_analysis.R** file in your current working directory for your R-Studio, please rename it for the meantime.
-You can of course re-name my own **run_analysis.R** file into whatever filename you want and source it next.
++ If you have already a **run_analysis.R** file in your current working directory for your R-Studio, please rename it for the meantime.
+You can of course re-name my own **run_analysis.R** file into whatever filename you want also.
-11. Finally you can `source()` *run_analysis.R* to execute it.
++ Finally you can `source()` *run_analysis.R* to execute it.
-..*
 ```{r}
     source("run_analysis.R")
 ```